 Martin SS, Blaha MJ, Elshazly MB, Toth PP, Kwiterovich PO, Blumenthal RS, Jones SR. Comparison of a novel method vs the Friedewald equation for estimating low-density lipoprotein cholesterol levels from the standard lipid profile.
 JAMA 2013;310:2061-8.

-In conjunction with the published manuscript, we have developed this website to provide immediate, free, online access to automated calculation of LDL cholesterol by the novel method using an Excel-based calculator.
+In conjunction with the published manuscript, we have developed this website to provide immediate, free, online access to automated calculation of LDL cholesterol by the novel method using an Excel-based calculator or Stata .do file.
 This is primarily intended to facilitate external validation studies and studies assessing the clinical importance of this novel LDL cholesterol calculation.
 Rather than using a fixed factor of 5, this method matches each person with one of 180 different factors to estimate VLDL cholesterol from triglycerides.
 The inputs are the three direct measures from the standard lipid profile: total cholesterol, HDL cholesterol, and triglycerides.
 LDL cholesterol is calculated in mg/dL as:

 Total Cholesterol – HDL Cholesterol – Triglycerides/Novel Factor